-This past Summer, MVRPC surveyed GIS users about how they used GIS in their organizations so that we could better understand the needs that exist at the regional and local level.
-The MVRPC Regional GIS survey results were summarized and are available for download.
+In 2015, MVRPC surveyed GIS users about how they used GIS in their organizations so that we could better understand the needs that exist at the regional and local level.
+The MVRPC Regional GIS survey results from this first survey were summarized and are available for download.
 This first GIS Needs Assessment survey was conducted in May of 2015.

 Please contact MVRPC's team of GIS experts to request various geospatial data and for technical assistance.

 - GIS Project Management: Martin Kim, Director of Regional Planning

 - GIS Data Request: Tom Harner, GIS Manager

 - GIS Data Analysis: Tom Harner and Kathryn Youra Polk